 How Chemotherapy Works

-Chemotherapeutic agents can be used to increase both the length and the quality of life for patients with a wide variety of neoplastic diseases.6 Chemotherapy aims to stop cancer cells that are continuing to divide uncontrollably, and it aims to kill rapidly dividing cells.2,14
+Chemotherapeutic agents can be used to increase both the length and the quality of life for patients with a wide variety of cancers.6

-Chemotherapy in the treatment of cancer can have different goals:14
+Chemotherapy can have different goals:14

 - Curative chemotherapy aims to eliminate all cancer cells from the body and make cancer go away completely.
 Curative chemotherapy is utilized more often in human oncology.
 Higher doses are given with the goal of “cure cancer.”
 These higher doses often yield greater side effects than would be considered unacceptable for most dog lovers.